CtrlK

 Actionability

 No concrete code, commands, or executable guidance is provided.
-The skill describes what will happen conceptually but never shows actual test commands, configuration files, or how to define/run the test suite.
+The skill describes what will happen conceptually but never shows how to actually run tests, what test files exist, or what commands to execute.
+Examples describe outcomes rather than providing actual implementation.

 1 / 3